 Among the most recorded orchestras in the world, PBO boasts a discography of nearly 50 recordings, including a coveted archival performance of mezzo-soprano Lorraine Hunt Lieberson in Berlioz’s Les Nuits D’été, and a GRAMMY®-nominated recording of Haydn symphonies.
 The orchestra released the world premiere recording of the original version of Rameau’s Le Temple de la Gloire with the unedited libretto by Voltaire in 2018.
 In 2020, PBO released three groundbreaking recordings: a full collection of commissioned works by Pulitzer Prize winner Caroline Shaw, a selection of arias sung by rising star contralto Avery Amereau, and Handel’s Saul with countertenor Aryeh Nussbaum Cohen.

 Philharmonia was the first orchestra in the San Francisco Bay Area to commission Caroline Shaw.
-Shaw wrote four works for Anne Sofie von Otter and the Orchestra, including a major choral work.
-The first work premiered at LA’s Disney Hall; the last at Lincoln Center.
+Shaw wrote three works for Anne Sofie von Otter and the Orchestra, as well as a major choral work.
+The first work premiered at LA’s Disney Hall; the third at Lincoln Center.

 Philharmonia is the only major orchestra in the United States with a permanent initiative dedicated to Jews & Music.
 The organization launched one of the most successful alternative concert series in the country, “SESSIONS”, in 2015 with fully sold out performances, and launched “In the Office” in 2019 in partnership with the advertising agency Goodby, Silverstein & Partners.

 During the pandemic, the organization has presented more than 100 virtual programs, including the popular Live from Amsterdam with Music Director Richard Egarr, and “What’s New and H.I.P.” with Tarik O’Regan and Richard Egarr, focused on notions surrounding new music.